The fan-run accountability board. Live data. Receipts. No excuses.

 Phase 1 is a bridge year — survive, shed dead contracts, protect the young core.
 Phase 2 is where the real spending happens.
 Phase 3 is Trout’s last legitimate window.
 We’re being honest about what each phase actually is.

+Mike Trout honored every word of a $426 million contract — through two meniscus surgeries, a bone bruise, and 11 seasons without postseason baseball.
 The resources exist.
-The young talent exists.
-The $60M sits unused below the luxury tax.
+The young talent exists. $60 million sits unused.
 The Angels are not a poor franchise.
-They are a franchise that has never had the courage to build intelligently.
+They are a franchise that never had the courage to build intelligently.
+Enough.
+Fix the Angels.

 The people running this team matter as much as the players on it.
 We grade every coach — what the Angels got right, what they got wrong, and what's still missing.